k2view-academy/K2View-Academy/articles/AI_fusion/01_overview/02_modules_and_apps.md

 ## Getting Started

-The platform is delivered as a solution built on K2view's Fabric framework.
+The AI Fusion platform is delivered as a solution built on K2view's Fabric framework.
 To get started in Studio:

 1. Install the **aifusion** extension from [K2exchange](/articles/04_fabric_studio/28_web_k2exchange.md#install-an-extension)
 2. Install the relevant LLM connector extension from K2exchange according to your organization's guidelines and licenses